Khaulat/khaulat.github.io/_posts/2020-07-16-Regression Methods for Predictive Analysis [With Code!].md

 ## ElasticNet Regression

-This regresssion method combines the Lasso and Ridge reression - combination of both L1 and L2 regularization which makes it more preferrable for use.
+This regression method combines the Lasso and Ridge regression - the combination of both L1 and L2 regularization which makes it more preferable for use.

 ### Python code for ElasticNet Regression

 The new addition to the ElasticNet Regression code that makes it different from Lasso and Ridge is the *`l1_ratio`*.
 It is used to set how closer to Lasso or Ridge the ElasticNet Regression is.
-When the *`l1_ratio`* is set to 0 it is the same as ridge regression and when set to 1 it is lasso.
+When the *`l1_ratio`* is set to 0 it is the same as ridge regression and when set to 1 it is the lasso regression.
 Elastic net is somewhere between 0 and 1 when *`l1_ratio`* is set.

 ```
 # Train model

 from sklearn.linear_model import ElasticNet
 from sklearn.model_selection import GridSearchCV